cornwallisna/cw_website/index.md

 # December 7th, 2021 is CNA officer elections

 To all CNA members, please attend the December 7th general meeting.
 It will be the last meeting of the year so new officers will be elected.
 Please consider donating your time.
-As per our Bi-laws we will also be voting on a membership dues increase for 2023 .
-We are proposing to raise them from $20.00 to $25.00.
-The dues have been changed back and forth from these two amounts since 1993 when the first board was elected.
-Rosemary Boon and Gail Balsamo were our first Secretaries.

 # Flood insurance meeting at the Yacht Club